ethoinformatics/r-database-connections/README.md

 To do this, follow these instructions:

-First, make sure you have reasonably current installations of:
+- First, make sure you have current installations of:

 	libtool
 	automake
 	autoconf

-You can use `homebrew` to install these...
+- You can use `homebrew` to install these...

 	$ brew install libtool
 	$ brew install autoconf